giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

-So just remember this weirdness when you're importing files, modify your `tsconfig.json` and start transpiling your TypeScript code to JSM!
+So just remember this weirdness when you're importing files, modify your `tsconfig.json` and start transpiling your TypeScript code to ESM!
 Just don't forget that the main entry point is now in the `lib` directory that contains the transpiled code.

 Code: <https://github.com/giltayar/jsm-in-nodejs-guide/blob/main/07-typescript/package.json>